Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 • Disinfect: Wipe down tools with alcohol or a disinfectant solution.

-• Storage: Store tools in a clean, dry place to prevent damage or rust
+• Storage: Store tools in a clean, dry place to prevent damage or rust.

-• Using a dull or old razor.
+• Using a dull or worn-out razor.

 • Not properly preparing the skin and facial hair before trimming.